ellikiiski/Elements-of-Bioinformatics/README.md

 Univeristy of Helsinki, course Elements of Bioinformatics.
 Coding exercises.

-Don't blame me, I hate the numbering as much as the next guy...
+Don't blame me, I hate the numbering more than you...

 #### EXERCISES
 - [Basic sequence statistics](https://github.com/ellikiiski/Elements-of-Bioinformatics/tree/main/A2%20(Basic%20sequence%20statistics%20etc.))
 (A2)